squint-cljs/squint/doc/ai/adr/0003-defrecord.md

 ## Decision: field access in method bodies via a filtered let

-CLJS resolves bare field names in method bodies per use site as `self__.a` property reads.
-Squint instead prefixes each user method body with a `let` binding every record field, read off this via `unchecked-get this "field"`.
+CLJS resolves bare field names in method bodies per use site: `deftype*` is a special form whose analyzer scopes the fields as locals over the method bodies and emits each use as a `self__.field` read, after macroexpansion.
-Params shadow fields.
-For immutable record fields a hoisted read is observationally identical to per-use reads.
+Squint does the same with its own machinery: `core-defrecord` wraps the user impls in a `record-methods*` special that merges each field into the emitter's `:var->ident` map as a `self__["field"]` ident (extend-type already prefixes every method with `const self__ = this;`).
+Fn params and let bindings merge into the same map later, so they shadow fields exactly like locals shadow anything else.

-All fields are bound, including ones a body never mentions.
-Which names a body uses is only knowable after macroexpansion, and the defrecord macro runs before it: any scan of the unexpanded body misreads code where a macro expands to a bare field name.
-A filtered variant was tried and rejected for exactly that reason.
-The cost is a few dead property reads per method call.
+Bracket idents would be destroyed by the emitter's `munge**`, so the var->ident hit honors the existing `:squint.compiler/no-rename` metadata and emits such idents verbatim.
+This is the one compiler change involved.

-Future work: resolve field symbols per use site in the compiler (a var->ident mapping to `this["field"]` accessors, the deftype mechanism), which removes the let entirely and matches CLJS semantics.
+Two designs were tried and rejected first: a `let` prefix binding every field per method (dead reads on every call), and a filtered variant binding only fields the unexpanded body mentions.
+The filter is unsound: which names a body uses is only knowable after macroexpansion, and a macro expanding to a bare field name defeats any syntactic scan.
+The var->ident mapping resolves at emission time, after expansion, so `(defmacro get-a [] 'a)` used inside a method body reads the field, exactly as in CLJS.

 Emission hygiene notes that came out of review: